NoxFly/shader-playground/README.md

 ## More informations

 - Hot-reload does not work for now.
-- circular dependency between two glsl is not checked.
+- Circular dependency between two glsl is not checked.
+- Zoom is not implemented yet.

 ## Author